Almerc/almerc.github.io/about.md

 permalink: /about/
 ---

 Hi!
 Thanks for checking out my blog.
-I'm Alex, a Software engineer into open sourcery.
-I primarily program in Clojure, Java and JS at the personal mix music service MixRadio.
+I'm Alex, a Software engineer, primarily program in Clojure,CLJS, Java and JS at the personal mix music service MixRadio.

 I'm also a Unity game developer in training,musician,hobbyist sound engineer and tech project enthusiast.
 This blog is a home for my projects and other useful things I find.